Netcentric/accesscontroltool/docs/ApplyConfig.md

 </plugin>
 ```

-The ```*.yaml``` files are installed directly from the package content and respect the [run mode semantics](Configuration.md).
+The `*.yaml` files are installed directly from the package content and respect the [run mode semantics](Configuration.md).
+Otherwise there is no limitation, so the YAML files will be picked up from anywhere in the package (as long as the parent node does not contain a `.` followed by one or multiple not matching run modes).

-Although it is not necessary that the YAML files are covered by the filter rules of the ```filter.xml```, this is recommended practice.
+Although it is not necessary that the YAML files are covered by the filter rules of the `filter.xml`, this is recommended practice.
 That way you can see afterwards in the repository which YAML files have been processed.
-However if you would not let the ```filter.xml``` cover your YAML files, those files would still be processed by the installation hook.
+However if you would not let the `filter.xml` cover your YAML files, those files would still be processed by the installation hook.

 ## JMX